AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 {api:anychart.charts.TreeMap#headersDisplayMode}headersDisplayMode(){api} defines how header label behaves when there is enough space to fit it in the header, there are three modes: "crop", "drop" and "alwaysShow".

-Take a look at the sample below, where the header height is set to "10px" and "crop" mode is set to "alwaysShow", then click the title to change settings to "5%" and "alwaysShow":
+Take a look at the sample below, where the header height is set to "10px" and display mode is set to "alwaysShow", then click the title to change settings to "5%" and "alwaysShow":

 {sample}BCT\_TreeMap\_05\_1{sample}